 Are cyberbullying and sexting to blame for depression 'surge'?

-Low self-esteem, worrying about body image and stressing about exams and life in general are part and parcel of being a teenager.
+Low self-esteem, worrying about body image, stressing about exams, and life in general are part and parcel of being a teenager.

 Bullying online, also known as ‘cyberbullying’, and sexting is now so rife among young people that it risks causing a surge in the number of them suffering serious depression and anxiety in later life.

-Dr Natasha Bijlani, consultant psychiatrist at The Priory Hospital Roehampton, warns that there is a growing flood of teens and adults who have suffered low self-esteem, body image issues and self-harming tendencies because their childhood had been scarred by online and digital abuse, as reported in DailyMail and The Times
+Dr Natasha Bijlani, Consultant Psychiatrist at Priory Hospital Roehampton, warns that there is a growing flood of teens and adults who have suffered low self-esteem, body image issues and self-harming tendencies because their childhood had been scarred by online and digital abuse, as reported in DailyMail and The Times

 Mental health consequences of life online